emil-jacero/cue-demo/README.md

 # Cue Demo

-This demo borrows from this repo: <https://github.com/fluxcd/cues>
+This demo borrows a lot from this repo: <https://github.com/fluxcd/cues>

 ## Description